cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* object

-If queue_all is true, then all traffic will be sent to the waiting room.
+If queue_all is `true`, all the traffic that is coming to a route will be sent to the waiting room.

+No new traffic can get to the route once this field is set and estimated time will become unavailable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#queue_all WaitingRoom#queue_all}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#queue_all WaitingRoom#queue_all}

 ---